adambarreiro/socket-chat/README.md

 ## TODO
 * The app is completely insecure, so... :)
 * Proper user/admin management (one user per chat, login, ...).
+* Detect in the admin chat when a user disconnects.